 …the internet is helping businesses continue to operate during the pandemic … 23% of businesses reported using digital ordering tools, 16% service delivery tools, and 37% digital payment tools.

 The shift to eCommerce is aptly demonstrated by soaring Shopify stocks as business owners flock to this popular online sales platform in an effort to build a digital storefront.
 Shopify reports a 62% increase in new stores created on the platform from March 13 to April 24 as compared to the six weeks prior.
 Another push into eCommerce comes from Facebook.
 The social media giant has just announced the launch of Shops as an easy way to turn business profiles into full-fledged online storefronts.

 eCommerce was pushed into high gear by the pandemic, but the convenience of online shopping is likely to make customers stick to their new habits even in the post-COVID world.
-And retailers are increasingly starting to ramp up their eCommerce capabilities through data-driven analytics, AI-powered customer intelligence, and smart automation of business workflows.
+And retailers are increasingly starting to ramp up their eCommerce capabilities through big data in retail, data-driven analytics, AI-powered customer intelligence, and smart automation of business workflows.